Harry-Thompson/Obsidian/README.md

 # Obsidian
-An object prientated operating system
+An object orientated operating system

 Written in C & Assembly